ImperialXT/grab-rss/readme.txt

+# Update 2017-01-02

+So I'm new to python but I needed something and this met the requirements mostly.
+I've made some modifications to this so that it now stores the feed list in seen.db along with the associated emails they should go to.

+So bob.com/feed can go to bob@gmail.com and sam.com/feed can go to bob@email.com,sam@email.com

+As per the above I'm new to python and as such this probably isn't the best code ever, but it was a learning experience.
+#ToDo
+Create some sort of argument that allows you to manage feeds and emails for those feeds tidy up the documentation probably tidyup the code a bit more once I understand this whole tuple thing.

+##########

 grab_rss is a simple RSS to email gateway; it downloads feeds (RSS, Atom, or anything else Universal Feed Parser understands), formats them into plaintext emails, and sends them to you.
 The idea would be